Frequency

 Causes

-Mutations in the PRKAR1A gene cause most cases of Carney complex.
+Variants (also called mutations) in the PRKAR1A gene cause most cases of Carney complex.
 This gene provides instructions for making one part (subunit) of an enzyme called protein kinase A, which promotes cell growth and division (proliferation).
-The subunit produced from the PRKAR1A gene, called type 1 alpha, helps control whether protein kinase A is turned on or off.
+The subunit produced from the PRKAR1A gene helps control whether protein kinase A is turned on or off.

-Most mutations in the PRKAR1A gene that cause Carney complex result in an abnormal type 1 alpha subunit that is quickly broken down (degraded) by the cell.
-The lack of this subunit causes protein kinase A to be turned on more often than normal, which leads to uncontrolled cell proliferation.
+The variants in the PRKAR1A gene that cause Carney complex reduce the number of functional regulatory subunits that are available to protein kinase A. This causes protein kinase A to be turned on more often than normal, which leads to uncontrolled cell proliferation.
 The signs and symptoms of Carney complex are related to the unregulated growth of cells in many parts of the body.

-Some individuals with Carney complex do not have identified mutations in the PRKAR1A gene.
-In many of these cases, the disorder is associated with a specific region on the short (p) arm of chromosome 2, designated as 2p16.
-Researchers have not discovered the gene within this region that is responsible for Carney complex.
+Some individuals with Carney complex do not appear to have a variant in the PRKAR1A gene.
+In some of these cases, the disorder has been associated with a specific region on the short (p) arm of chromosome 2 called 2p16.
+Variants in other genes appear to play a role in a few cases of Carney complex.
+Researchers are working to discover additional genetic factors that can cause this condition.

 Inheritance

-Carney complex is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-In approximately 80 percent of cases, an affected person inherits the mutation from one affected parent.
-The remaining cases result from new mutations in the gene and occur in people with no history of Carney complex in their family.
+Carney complex is typically inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Approximately 30 percent of Carney complex cases result from new (de novo) variants in the gene that occur during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
+These affected individuals typically have no history of the disorder in their family.

 Other Names for This Condition